Woody Brown doesn’t look at the letter board as he allegedly spells. Mom explains this away by saying he needs to look elsewhere to maintain focus.

 This Just Isn’t Believable

-Holy moley off the bat, this answers the question of where her son’s ultra-advanced narrative comes from.
+Holy moly off the bat, this answers the question of where her son’s ultra-advanced narrative comes from: her!

-While the story’s author was interviewing, he was seated across from Mom and her son who were sitting side by side.
+While the story’s reporter was interviewing, he was seated away from Mom and her son who were sitting side by side.

-Thus, the author was not able to see where the man was tapping.
-Instead, all he could do was listen to his mother recite what he was supposedly spelling.
+Thus, the journalist was not able to see where on the board Woody was tapping.
+Instead, all the reporter could do was listen to Mary recite what her son was supposedly spelling.

-It just came across as so … promotional – because this man is being touted as the first “nonspeaking” autistic person to author a published novel.
+It just came across as so … promotional – because Woody Brown is being touted as the first “nonspeaking” autistic person to author a published novel.
 (He actually has speech, but very limited and mostly in the form of repeating words from the TV.)

 Mom said that when he was three, she took him to see a woman who claimed she taught her nonverbal son to type.